mrklaney/Recipes/readme.md

 (page 173 of Vestal) and is called allrecipes.csv.
 It is included in the project file.
 There are duplicate entries in this original file.
 I built a python script to deduplicate them.
 The script is in the project folder and is called dedupecsv.py.
 The deduplicated result file is called allrecipes_2.csv, which is also in the project file.

-In order to run the dedupecsv.py some python libraries, numpy and pandas, are required.
-Conda was used to create environments to isolate and run python projects:            <br />
-conda install anaconda::numpy   <br />
-conda install anaconda::pandas
+If you want to run the dedupecsv.py yourself, the python library numpy needs to be installed. (e.g. conda install numpy)

 Filebeat was used to ingest allrecipes_2.csv into Elasticsearch.
 The configuration file is filebeat.yml and a copy is in the project folder.
 I followed the "quick install" documentation https://www.elastic.co/guide/en/beats/filebeat/8.11/filebeat-installation-configuration.html to install and use filebeat with version 8.11.4 for Linux self-managed.
 You will need to SCP to Strigo both filebeat.yml and allrecipes_2.csv.